What to do when your car insurance is canceled for a missed payment

 It depends.
 Some insurance companies will allow you to reinstate your policy if it gets canceled, while others will not.
-If your existing provider will not reinstate your auto policy, you will have to apply for coverage through another insurer or issue a new policy with your current insurer if possible.
+If your existing provider will not reinstate your auto policy, you will have to apply for coverage through another insurer or have your current insurer issue a new policy if possible.

 If you cannot afford a car insurance policy, you may be able to get low-cost coverage through your state.
 Keep in mind that only a few states offer insurance pools.
 Additionally, you must meet certain income requirements to qualify.